ianyepan/tron-legacy-emacs-theme/README.md

 ### Custom Theme inspired by Tron: Legacy

-Apart from 'the Emacs scene' in the 2010 Tron film, the colorscheme is heavily inspired by Solarized Dark, Doom, Base16-Ocean and City Lights.
+Apart from 'the Emacs scene' in the 2010 Tron film, the colorscheme is heavily inspired by Base16-Black-Metal, Doom, Grayscale and City Lights.

 ## Invoking theme: